Simon Simon-Auguste

-Simon Joseph Simon-Auguste (20 April 1909 – May 1987) was a French artist, known for his intimate paintings, mainly portraits, nudes and still lifes.
-His production is characterized by a calm, intimate feel, and the effective use of glaze.
+Simon Joseph Simon-Auguste (20 April, 1909 – May, 1987) was a French artist, known for his intimate paintings, mainly portraits, nudes, and still lifes.
+His production is characterized by a calm, intimate feel and the effective use of glaze.

 Early years

-Born in Marseille, Simon-Auguste was the son of Antonin Auguste, a cabinetmaker specialized in restoring furniture in the chateaux of the Provence.
+Born in Marseille, Simon-Auguste was the son of Antonin Auguste, a cabinet maker specialized in restoring furniture in the chateaux of the Provence.
 His mother, Antoinette Rossage, was originally from the Savoie, France.
-The couple had plenty children.
+The couple had many children.

 Simon studied at the École communale of his neighborhood at rue Eydoux, in Marseille, where he excelled in design.

-In 1923 he started working in the Clérissy ceramic factory in Saint-Jean-du-Désert as an interior designer trainee.
+In 1923, he started working in the Clérissy ceramic factory in Saint-Jean-du-Désert as an interior designer trainee.
 He later worked painting religious statues and making dolls at a workshop.
-He combined these various jobs with evening classes at the Marseille school of fine arts (the director was Henri Brémond).
+He combined these various jobs with evening classes at the Marseille school of fine arts, where the director was Henri Brémond.

-In 1929 he was encouraged to pursue singing at the Music Conservatory under Figarella.
+In 1929, Simon-Auguste was encouraged to pursue singing at the Music Conservatory under Figarella.
 This only lasted a year.
-Also in 1929 he was exempt to do the military service for his bad health.
+Also in 1929, he was exempted from military service due to his bad health.

 Marseille

-In 1931 Simon-Auguste finished his studies at the École des Beaux-Arts and won the Stanislas-Torrents award.
+In 1931, Simon-Auguste finished his studies at the École des Beaux-Arts and won the Stanislas-Torrents award.
 He was commissioned to execute the mural decorations of the town hall in Allauch.
 He began exhibiting in Marseille where doctors and lawyers purchased his paintings.

-In 1932 he invested into a 6-month stay in Paris where he frequented the Louvre Museum and became specially interested in the Camondo Collection.
+In 1932, he invested into a 6-month stay in Paris, where he frequented the Louvre Museum and became specially interested in the Camondo Collection.
 At the invitation of art dealer Adolphe Basler, he took part in the Moins de trente ans exhibition, at the Galerie de Sèvres, along with Jacques Despierre, André Hambourg, Louis Dideron, Léon Couturier, among others.
 He presented a nude, a still life, and a view of the Jardin du Luxembourg.
 He also started dealing with Georges Petit and the Galerie Vildrac.

-In 1933 Simon-Auguste had his first solo exhibition at the Galerie Detailles, at the Canebière in Marseille which contributed to his success.
-He displayed 40 pieces (paintings, watercolours and sketches), mostly nudes and genre scenes.
+In 1933, Simon-Auguste had his first solo exhibition at the Galerie Detailles, at the Canebière in Marseille which contributed to his success.
+He displayed 40 pieces (paintings, watercolours, and sketches), mostly nudes and genre scenes.

-In 1934 he married a philosophy student who would become a journalist under the pseudonym of Michele Seurière.
-For his second solo exhibition at the Galerie Detailles a few landscapes and marines were added to his portfolio.
+In 1934, he married a philosophy student who would become a journalist under the pseudonym of Michele Seurière.
+For his second solo exhibition at the Galerie Detailles, a few landscapes and marines were added to his portfolio.

-In 1936 he helped illustrate Les Taches d’Encre, by Léon Cadenel, with an ink design of a Provençal landscape.
+In 1936, he helped illustrate Les Taches d’Encre, by Léon Cadenel, with an ink design of a Provençal landscape.